Cold-Winter/vqs/README.md

 # VQS

 Source code for VQS: Linking Segmentations to Questions and Answers for Supervised Attention in VQA and Question-Focused Semantic Segmentation.
-This current code can get 69.8 on Multiple-Choice on test-standard split of VQA v1.
+This current code can get 69.8 on Multiple-Choice task on test-standard split of [VQA v1](http://www.visualqa.org/vqa_v1_challenge.html).

 ## Requirements